RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugin-services.md

 * `excludedIpIds`: *{array(string)}* That field contains the IP IDs of elements that user de-selected in query
 * `getFetchAction`: *{function}* For target type QUERY, method signature is `(pageIndex: (optional) number, pageSize: (optional) number) => (dipatchableAction:object)`.
  *Warning 1: Removing page index and page size will result in fetching all elements at once.
 As there may be a lot, it is probably way better to fetch it in many pages.
 You can compute the total number of pages using `entitiesCount` common target field*
- *Warning 2: Removing page index and page size will result in fetching all elements at once.
-As there may be a lot, it is probably way better to fetch it in many pages.
-You can compute the total number of pages using `entitiesCount` common target field*
- *Warning 3: Fetch actions will retrieve **every query element**.
+ *Warning 2: Fetch actions will retrieve **every query element**.
 When using that result, it is required to verify in excludedIpIds array if the entity has been excluded by the user.*
- *Warning 4: There is a current limitation on the number of entities that can be fetched.
+ *Warning 3: There is a current limitation on the number of entities that can be fetched.
 So far it is blocked at 10 000 entities.*

 ## Going further